 - Less packable it has more parts

 A tarp tent is a shelter with a single wall and a floor and enclosure that is either permanent or can be removed.
-These shelters combine both the fly and the tent into one layer, making it a lot lighter than double-tent construction.
+These shelters combine both the fly and the inner mesh into one layer, making it a lot lighter than double-tent construction.
+These shelters are also called “Single Wall Trekking Poles Tents,” and you'll see versions of double wall trekking pole tents that drop even more weight by going single wall.
 This is our top recommendation for backpackers seeking an ultralight and protective option.
-Most use adjustable trekking poles for set-up.
-It's not the best for humid environments as ventilation and condensation can become a huge problem, so look for options with good ventilation.
+Like their double-wall trekking pole brethren, they primarily use a trekking pole or two to set up.
+They're not the best for humid environments as ventilation and condensation can become a huge problem, so look for options with clever ventilation features.

 Pros